d4annn/Gettaroo/README.md

 ## Features

-To open the menu press g+c you cange this shortcut in Hotkeys Each feature has its own description, I am not the best with English so surely there is a description that you do not understand, if you want me to change it, say it!
+To open the menu press g+c you cange this shortcut in Hotkeys.
+Each feature has its own description, I am not the best with English so surely there is a description that you do not understand, if you want me to change it, say it!